 Parents and carers are invited to play an active role in this important stage of their child’s development and the Kindergarten prides itself on the close relationship it has with all their families.

-Windsor Kindergarten is a pre-school, breakfast and after school club offering drop off and pick up service from St. Mary’s Infant and Junior sites.
+After school club with pick ups from St. Mary’s Infant and Junior sites.

 We are located in